-Furthermore, we will discuss the importance of soil tests, in the lab and DIY, interpreting these soil test results, and how they may assist our soil and pasture management on the property.
+Furthermore, we discuss the importance of soil tests, in the lab and DIY, interpreting these soil test results, and how they may assist our soil and pasture management on the property.

-Before we start digging up the dirt, let’s brush up on some facts about soil.
+But, before we start digging up the dirt, let’s brush up on some facts about soil.

 Soils are complex mixtures of minerals, water, air, organic matter, and numerous micro and macro-organisms that are the decaying remains of once-living things.
 It forms at the surface of land – think of it as the “skin of the earth.”

 Soil is capable of supporting plant life and is vital to life on earth.
-In many Equine Permaculture articles, we have focused on the importance of taking care of our soils, so we can grow healthy pastures to feed our horses.
+In other Equine Permaculture articles, we have focused on the importance of taking care of our soils, so we can grow healthy pastures to feed our horses.

 What is soil?